CU-CommunityApps/docker-petshop/README.md

 # docker-petshop

-An example application that uses standardized configuration and deployment processes from the Cornell Cloudification team.
+An example application that uses standardized configuration and deployment processes from the Cornell Cloud DevOps team.

+## To Do

+* Docuemntation to create
+  * petshop-elasticbeanstalk-ec2-role
+* Improve the way the KMS key id is stored.
+It is in multiple places in the puppet-petshop repo.

 ## AWS Resources and Configuration

-- A custom instance role is used for EC2 instances.
+- A custom instance role is used for EC2 instances hosting the container running the application.
 This instance role grants the IAM privileges required by the application to run successfully.
   - instance role name: petshop-elasticbeanstalk-ec2-role
   - policies attached:
     - DockerCFGReadOnly